Prototypcloud/RutzMarket/replit.md

 # Overview

-RÜTZ is a premium botanical extracts e-commerce platform that bridges indigenous wisdom with German scientific precision.
-The application showcases ethically sourced botanical products with full supply chain transparency, featuring detailed product information, scientific research backing, and community impact metrics.
-Built as a modern full-stack web application with a React frontend and Express.js backend.
+RÜTZ is a premium botanical extracts e-commerce platform with the brand essence "From Nature's Roots to Your Well-Being."
+The application merges the science of nature with heritage craftsmanship to deliver pure, potent botanical innovations.
+Built with the new RÜTZ brand identity featuring earth-green primary colors, botanical gold accents, and Inter typography that emphasizes trustworthy & scientific, premium & minimalist, and natural & authentic brand personality.

 # User Preferences